Italy PM declares state of emergency after bridge collapse

-GENOA, Italy (Reuters) - Italian Prime Minister Giuseppe Conte declared on Wednesday a state of emergency covering the region around Genoa after a bridge collapse killed 39 people and severed the port city’s main land corridor with southern France.
+GENOA, Italy, Aug 15 (Reuters) - Italian Prime Minister Giuseppe Conte declared on Wednesday a state of emergency covering the region around Genoa after a bridge collapse killed 39 people and severed the port city’s main land corridor with southern France.

 Conte, speaking at a news conference in Genoa, said he made the declaration after a request from regional authorities.